kameshsampath/gitops-on-k3s-installer/README.md

-# Drone Plugin to Setup Drone, ArgoCD and Gitea Stack
+# Drone Plugin to Setup Drone, ArgoCD and Gitea (DRAG) Stack

-A [Drone](https://drone.io) plugin to install and configure local k3s cluster with [Drone, ArgoCD and Gitea](https://github.com/kameshsampath/dag-stack)
+A [Drone](https://drone.io) plugin to install and configure local k3s cluster with [Drone, ArgoCD and Gitea](https://github.com/kameshsampath/drag-stack).

 ## Usage